-Clinical Psychologists at the Pain Center meet with patients to conduct evaluations and gather information that will help them correctly diagnose the problem, determine a customized treatment plan and help doctors make referrals to appropriate specialists.
+Clinical psychologists at the Pain Center meet with patients to conduct evaluations and gather information that will help them diagnose the problem, determine a customized treatment plan and help doctors make referrals to appropriate specialists.

 Our behavioral professionals are committed to empowering patients who suffer from either short-term or long-term pain by giving them a measure of control over their condition.
 Patients and their families are offered skill training in effective ways to:

 - Reduce or eliminate unwanted side effects from invasive procedures and surgery

 Clinical psychologists also perform evaluations to help determine pain treatment before and after surgery.
 They work closely with patients to ease distress and help them move rapidly toward recovery once the operation is over.

 The Pain Center provides the following outpatient and inpatient services:

 - Behavioral and cognitive (knowing and thinking) pain management

 - Biofeedback and applied psychophysiology